 The Honor Troop Award was developed to recognize units attending Camp Sequassen for their excellence and commitment to the Scouting program.
-Units will receive either a brown or light blue ribbon depending on where they place in the Honor Troop Tier.
+Units will receive either a burgundy or black ribbon depending on where they place in the Honor Troop Tier.

-First Tier: (Brown/Gold Ribbon)
+First Tier: (Burgundy/Gold Ribbon)

-- 1) Troop must participate in a majority of camp-wide activities including retreat, games, and the opening and closing campfire during their week in camp. - 2) Troop must have a campsite visitation score of 90 (+) four out of five days that the troop is in camp. - 3) The SPL must participate in all five daily SPL council meetings. - 4) Troop must display good Scout Spirit while in camp (i.e. good sportsmanship, manners, singing in the dining hall, etc.).
-The Camp Staff will decide upon determination of Scout Spirit. - 5) Troop Scouts must participate in the advancement program at the camp. - 6) Troop should complete a service project while in camp. - 7) Troop must have two adult leaders in camp at all times. - 8) All troop leaders, both youth and adult, must play their respective roles effectively while their troop is in camp. - 9) At least one patrol participates in the All Camp Challenge.
+- 1) Troop must participate in a majority of camp-wide activities including retreat, games, and the opening and closing campfire during their week in camp. - 2) Troop must have a campsite visitation score of 85 (+) four out of five days that the troop is in camp. - 3) The SPL, or his/her designee, must participate in all SPL council meetings. - 4) Troop must display good Scout Spirit while in camp (i.e. good sportsmanship, manners, singing in the dining hall, etc.).
+The Camp Staff will decide upon determination of Scout Spirit. - 5) Troop Scouts must participate in the advancement program at the camp. - 6) Troop must complete a service project while in camp. - 7) Troop must have two adult leaders in camp at all times. - 8) All troop leaders, both youth and adult, must play their respective roles effectively while their troop is in camp. - 9) At least one patrol participates in the All Camp Challenge.

-Second Tier: (Light Blue/Silver Ribbon)
+Second Tier: (Black/Silver Ribbon)